michaelnarodovitch/german-layout/Readme.md

 Installer for german keyboard layout without deadkeys.
-This means, that ^`´ cannot be used for accents anymore and can be typed only once, to get the character immediatly.
+This means, that the accents ^`´ will be treated as normal characters.

 # How to use?
 - Run `setup.exe`